Canardoux/flutter_sound/flutter_sound/doc/player.md

     })
 ```

 Use this verb to play data from a track specification and display controls on the lock screen or an Apple Watch.
-The Audio Session must have been open with the verb [OpenAudioSessionWithUI]().
+The Audio Session must have been open with the parameter `withUI`.

 - `track` parameter is a simple structure which describe the sound to play.
 Please see [here the Track structure specification](track.md)